 What Wrinkles shows very effectively is the distressing dichotomy of these old people who chat in a civilized way at dinner and keep semblances of their dignity as much as they can, yet they cannot wash themselves or feed themselves or, at worst, remember who they are.
 In watching the other residents nap and dribble and queue up to be assisted into their beds Emilio is seeing versions of his future, which are grotesque and real despite the very artificial medium of animation.
 It’s a film that, like all of us, is leading towards one sad, inevitable end.
 A touching, honest and amusing watch, it is also a grim memento mori and reminder of the many futilities of life.
 If the best you have is memories, what happens when they start to fade?

-Wrinkles is on limited release from 18th April 2014.
+Wrinkles is released in select cinemas on 18th April 2014.

 Watch the trailer for Wrinkles here: